 Great alternative as well.

-Store your airtight jar or container of homemade mayonnaise recipe in the fridge for up to one week.
+You can keep your airtight jar or container of homemade mayonnaise recipe in the fridge for up to one week.

-5 Minute Homemade Mayonnaise Recipe
+5 Minute Homemade Mayonnaise Recipe Blender

 Homemade mayonnaise recipe in 5 minutes flat, fail proof!